elmarl/api-monitoring/readme.md

 #### Backend

-If needed edit the variables in the `.env` file for backend, navigate to the `api-monitoring-dashboard` directory:
+If needed, edit the variables in the `.env` file for backend, navigate to the `api-monitoring-dashboard` directory:

 ```bash
 cd api-monitoring-dashboard